Lord-Jexo/AISecShield/README.md

 2. Extract the ZIP file to your local machine:

-Or use any archive extraction tool on Windows
+Or use any archive extraction tool on Windows , Linux.

 3. Set up the environment:
 4. Follow the detailed instructions in How-to-use.md